PHASE 4 OF 7

 Hour 16-20

-Connect all the pieces.
-Fix critical bugs only.
-Polish the happy path UI — this is what judges will see.
-Don't start new features.
-If it's not working by hour 16, it's not going to work.
+Connect the pieces.
+Fix critical bugs only and polish the happy-path UI judges will see.
+No new features.
+If it's not working by hour 16, it won't.

 5